NiveusLuna/KA2-bugfix/README.md

 IN PROGRESS

 - Ship/station decom values are always 0 due to FO 3.2.7 engine limitations
-	- Fixed by using 4.0 launcher with my KA2-4.0-compat mod as a compatibility layer
+	- Fixed by running KA2 under 4.0 launcher with my KA2-4.0-compat mod as a compatibility layer